 - Balanced Energy: The combination of fats, proteins, and carbohydrates in the casserole makes it a satisfying dish that provides sustained energy.

-For those looking to make the dish healthier, consider reducing the added sugar, substituting crackers with high-fiber options, or incorporating nuts for healthy fats.
+If you want to make the dish healthier, consider reducing the added sugar, substituting crackers with high-fiber options, or incorporating nuts for healthy fats.
 By tailoring the recipe to your needs, you can enjoy a flavorful dish that also provides essential nutrients.

 Common Mistakes to Avoid